arya-analytics/delta/docs/rfc/220716-ontology.md

 This is the approach I'd like to try with the ontology, where it essentially serves as an internal API between different services.
-Resources should *not* be defined in the ontology, but in the providers that interact with it.
+Resources should *not* be defined in the ontology, but in the services that interact with it.

 This approach may have unforeseen pitfalls.
 I guess we'll find out.